hikkoiri/carbreacognitinter/README.md

 ## Carbreacognitinter

-> First of all, this project is still under active development and not even close to a pre-alpha version.
-So be patient.
+> Update (19.04.21): The project is finally in shape and at a point where I can share it with the public wihtout having second thoughts.
+A deployed version of the project can be found at [carbreacognitinter.carlo-hildebrandt.de/](http://carbreacognitinter.carlo-hildebrandt.de/).

 ## What the hell is Carbreacognitinter???